jebent521/SFE-204-Lunar-Lander-Simulation/docs/git_practices.md

 back into main.
 This should reduce (though it won't eliminate) the number of merge conflicts we have to deal with.

+When you merge your branch, prefer sqaushing or rebasing.
+Merge commits are messy and typically add many unhelpful intermediate commits being added to main - squashing combines everything into one, and makes the git blame easier to read.
+Rebasing is more complex than a merge or squash, but may be clearer to read than a squash for extremely large PRs.

 ## I'll walk you through a basic example:

 Say I'm going to create a new api endpoint on our server that